SmiffyKMc/printapp/README.md

 * SDK Platform "21" (Lolipop)
 * SDK Platform "19" (Kitkat)

-The __DroidPrint__ library is now available publicly via jcenter!
+The __Mobile Print SDK__ library is now available publicly via jcenter!
 Simply add the following line to your build.gradle file:
 ```
 compile 'com.hp.mss:mobileprintsdk:v2.02.418'
 ```

 ## Basic Usage

-In order to use the __DroidPrint__ library, you need to first obtain the URI to the bitmap you want to print.
+In order to use the __Mobile Print SDK__ library, you need to first obtain the URI to the bitmap you want to print.
 Once you have that, you are ready to invoke our print workflow.

 ### ImageAsset